-Chisago Lakes: 10 lakes spanning 10 miles with over 5000 acres of water, pristine shorelines, islands, and peninsulas.
+Chisago Lakes: Ten lakes spanning ten miles with over 5,000 acres of water, pristine shorelines, islands, and peninsulas.
 What Swedish settlers discovered in the 1850s still exists today for the enjoyment of both local residents and weekend visitors.

-Originally called "Kichisaga" by the First Nation Ojibway people, the "fair and lovely waters" of this area were one large lake, which the Swedish settlers called Big Lake, then Swede Lake, and finally Chisago Lake.
+Originally called "Kichisaga" by the Ojibway people, the "fair and lovely waters" of this area were one large lake, which the Swedish settlers called Big Lake, then Swede Lake, and finally Chisago Lake.
 In the mid-19th century the lakes were used for water, food, ice, transportation, freight, and of course, recreation.
 The arrival of the railroad in the 1880s gave rise to lakeside resorts where guests enjoyed fishing, sailing, and boating; passenger steamers even carried guests on recreational cruises across the lakes.

 The Chisago Lakes area welcomed a variety of events over the next several decades, beginning with an ice carnival in the early 1930s, hosted by local residents Arne and Bernie Swanson.
 That led to speed and figure skating contests, and the largest event of all in 1935: The Minnesota State Skating Championships, during which Lindström greeted about 1200 visitors.

-When the railroad was closed in 1948, the channels connecting the bigger bodies of water were filled in to make way for the highway, and the resulting five separate water basins were named for the towns they abutted: North Center Lake and South Center Lake for Center City; North Lindström Lake and South Lindström Lake for Lindström; and Chisago Lake for Chisago City.
+When the railroad was closed in 1948 the channels connecting the bigger bodies of water were filled in to make way for the highway, and the resulting five separate water basins were named for the towns they abutted: North Center Lake and South Center Lake for Center City; North Lindström Lake and South Lindström Lake for Lindström; and Chisago Lake for Chisago City.

 Today, these towns are vibrant communities nestled among the lakes.
 The efforts to re-connect the lakes have been ongoing for nearly 80 years.
 In the mid-1940s, the channel between North and South Lindström was dredged and a navigable culvert installed, but that culvert didn't remain passable.
 It wasn't until 2005 that another channel was re-established between North and South Center Lakes, and in 2012 - with the reconstruction of Highway 8 - the North and South Lindström connection was reestablished.
 Plans are underway to re-create the navigable connection between North Center and North Lindström; that final phase would reestablish the original Kichisaga Lake.

 The Chisago Lakes System is incorporated into the greater Chisago Lakes Watershed and includes 24 lakes.
 Various connections between the lakes and a weir system control the water levels on the chain.
-The Chisago Lakes Lake Improvement District, established in 1976, is responsible for maintaining the ditches and weirs and regulating lake levels.
-The "fair and lovely" Chisago Lakes make a spectacular year-round getaway on the northeast side of the Minneapolis-St. Paul metro area.
+The Chisago Lakes Lake Improvement District, established in 1976, is responsible for maintaining the channel and weir system.

+Lakes on the Water Trail